dmbarbour/glas/docs/GlasModules.md

 ## Module and Package References

 The syntax for module and package reference may vary based on language extensions.
 However, the Glas language syntax introduces `module` and `package` as keywords, binding a single symbol such that `module foo.bar(y)` is equivalent to `(module foo).bar(y)`.
 Modules and packages are separate namespaces.

+## Namespace Management

+Conventional language support importing symbols from a module into the lexical scope.
+For Glas, the equivalent is `let (a:, b:, c:, _) = module foo`, leveraging patterns (here `a:`  is short for `a:a`).

+*Note:* Glas does not support direct import of symbols from a record value because it's too complicated to reason about the state of lexical scope without static evaluation or in the presence of optional record fields.